 Optional course A course that is not named on your programme structure.
-Attempt You will be considered to have attempted a course if you register for a course, make an assessment entry, and submit assessment elements worth at least 70% of the overall course.
-Prerequisite course A course that you must attempt before you are permitted to register for another specific course.
-Corequisite course A course that you must attempt either before or at the same time as another specific course.
+Attempt You will be considered to have attempted a course if you register - for a course, make an assessment entry, and submit assessment elements worth at least 70% of the overall course.
 Exclusion or A course which awards credit only if not taken with other courses Excluded course specified in regulations.
 See Appendix C for detail.
-Discarded course course A course that you have been registered for or attempted, not available on your programme structure, which remains on your student record.
-Finalist A student who can complete their programme in that academic year as set out in regulations.
+Discarded course A course that you have been registered for or attempted, not available on your programme structure, which remains on your student record.
 MCQ Abbreviation of multiple choice question.
 A format of assessment.